-- Arrange for your child to meet other patients to see how they have dealt with cancer.
+- Arrange for your child to meet other patients their age to see how they have dealt with cancer.

 - Let the sibling tour the clinic, meet the medical team, and ask questions if possible.
 Provide understandable information about diagnosis and treatment, and keep the sibling up to date on what’s happening.
 Find out if the cancer center has special group for siblings.

 - Take your child to an educational or support program or a camp for siblings if available.